 If you have any questions please do not hesitate to connect with us.
-Your wellbeing is of the utmost importance to us!
+Your wellness is of the utmost importance to us!

-Call our office at 613-520-6674 to speak with our Patient Care Coordinator who will send you an intake and consent form to be completed before your call with our Intake Counsellor.
-If you are in crisis, indicate that you need to speak to someone urgently.
+Book an intake appointment online or call our office at 613-520-6674 to speak with our Patient Care Coordinator who will send you an electronic intake and consent form to be completed before your call with our Intake Counsellor.
+If you are in crisis, please indicate that you need to speak with someone urgently.

-If you are not sure if counselling is for you, or if you are looking for additional resources, call to connect with our Intake Counsellor to discuss your situation in more detail.
+If you are not sure if counselling is for you, or if you are looking for additional resources, you can also connect with our Intake Counsellor to discuss your situation in more detail.